EasyFinancialModels

 What Is Free Cash Flow?
 UFCF vs LFCF Explained Simply

-A clear explanation of free cash flow — what it is, how unlevered and levered free cash flow differ, and why investors watch it more closely than profit.
+What free cash flow is, how unlevered (UFCF) and levered (LFCF) free cash flow differ, and why investors trust it more than profit.
+With both formulas.

 Free cash flow (FCF) is the cash a business generates after paying its operating costs and taxes and making the investments needed to sustain and grow — the money genuinely left over for the people who fund the business.
 It is the number investors and lenders trust most, because unlike profit it cannot be shaped by accounting choices: cash either arrived or it didn't.
 There are two versions, and knowing which one you're looking at matters.